Clan MacCulloch: McCulloch of Myreton (Galloway)

 The McCullochs of Myreton were a Scottish Lowland family who lived in Myreton, Ardwell, Rhins of Galloway, Wigtownshire overlooking Luce Bay near the Water of Luce. (see location on map on this page).
 Unlike other McCulloch families the McCullochs of Myreton were not septs of another clan but owned their own territory.
 They were later seated at Cardoness Castle.
 Myreton is in southwest Scotland along the coast in the Machars.
 Another McCulloch region related to Ardwell lies across the bay from Myreton.

 Between the later 14th and mid-15th centuries, they were strong allies of the earls of Douglas, who had now acquired the Galloway lordship, witnessing their charters, supplying soldiers and ships of war for their forces, and maintaining places on their council.
 According to Michael Brown's history of The Black Douglases, McCullochs were part of the Douglas muster-roll that fought against the English armies at the Battle of Homildon Hill in 1402.
+Three years later, Sir Thomas McCulloch led maritime raids on English strongholds in Ulster, but was captured after sailing south to launch an attack upon Dublin Bay.
 John McCulloch was chancellor to the Countess of Douglas in the 1420s.

 Though the power of the Black Douglases fell away in the later fifteenth century, the McCullochs outlasted their erstwhile patrons, and with castles built at Myretoun, Cardoness and Barholm on the Galloway shoreline, the strength of the family became a central part of Scotland's maritime defence.
 Their influence rose to its height in the career of Sir Alexander McCulloch (d.
 1523), a favourite of King James IV of Scotland whom he served as chief falconer, sheriff of Wigtown and captain of the Royal Palace of Linlithgow.
 Under his authority, the McCulloch family and their following supplied the bodyguard for the newly-born Prince James in 1512, and were exempted from local legal and military duties in Wigtownshire while they resided at Linlithgow.
 In 1507, Sir Alexander ravaged the Isle of Man in revenge for an English raid on the town of Kirkcudbright.
 The Isle of Man was then in the possession of the Earl of Derby.
-Sir Alexander's daughter Margaret was married to a kinsman, another Alexander ('Sandy') McCulloch, who was a favoured member of the king's guard, and is recorded as archery partner to James IV, and as a regular participant in the royal jousts.
+Sir Alexander's daughter Margaret was married to a kinsman, another Alexander ('Sandy') McCulloch of Cardoness, who was a favoured member of the king's guard, and is recorded as archery partner to James IV, and as a regular participant in the royal jousts.
 At the Battle of Flodden, the younger MacCulloch was one of ten men clad in armour identical to the king, in an attempt to confuse the English adversaries.
 The ruse failed to work - James IV was killed, and so was Sandy McCulloch.